MattB09/blog_backend/README.md

 # NextJS_Tailwind

-A simple blogging app that allows users to write a blog post consisting of a photo, title, and content.
+A blogging app that allows users to write a blog post consisting of a photo, title, and content.
 All posts are public.
 Only signed up users can write or edit their posts.

 ## Screenshots